-Nancy J. Murray, President, The Arc of Greater Pittsburgh
+Nancy J. Murray, Senior Vice President of Achieva and President, The Arc of Greater Pittsburgh

 Nancy received her B.S. from Gettysburg College and her M.S. from the University of Pittsburgh.